-The map also demonstrates how the water moves from the sources, abstraction points, storage, treatment facilities, wastewater treatment works all the way to the settlements as attribute data, and will support the asset management system initiative of ZDM which is currently in development.
+The map also demonstrates how the water moves from the sources, abstraction points, storage, treatment facilities, wastewater treatment works all the way to the settlements

-Map 24: Water Infrastructure
+Map 25: Water Existing Infrastructure

 ZDM has been systematically updating its infrastructure details and eliminating data gaps where possible within its capability and resources.
-This process involves both features as well
+This process involves both features as well as attribute data, and will support the asset management system initiative of ZDM which is currently in development.